Kitchen knife: Mincing

-Also known as a mezzaluna (Italian: "half moon") because of the shape, a mincing knife is a semicircular highly curved blade with a handle that allows the blade to be rocked back and forth repeatedly on a hard surface.
+Also known as a mezzaluna (Italian: "half moon") or hachoir (French: "chopper") because of the shape, a chopping and mincing knife is a semi-circular highly curved blade, with either one or two handles, that allows the blade to be rocked back and forth repeatedly on the cutting board.
 This rocking motion is ideal for mincing and chopping.
 Some mincing knives are supplied with a wooden cutting board with a circular bowl-shaped indentation that matches the curvature of the knife.
 Some models have two blades that are parallel to each other to increase their mincing power.

-Large mezzaluna-like knives with shallow curves are sometimes used to cut pizza, though the rolling pizza cutter is more common for this purpose.
+A large mezzaluna-like knife — usually 30 and 45 cm long — with a shallow curve are sometimes used to cut pizza in commercial premises, though the circular rolling pizza cutter is more common at home for this purpose.